 - Microfiber cleaning cloths (professional organizers swear by them and so do I)

-- All-purpose cleaner (Here’s my fave)
+- An all-purpose cleaner (Here’s my fave)

 - Disinfecting cleaner (you can even use vinegar or hydrogen peroxide mixed with water)